Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Healthy eating and activity are 2 important keys to a healthy future.
 It’s not too early to start teaching your child healthy habits that will last a lifetime.
 Here are some things you can do:

 Limit juice and sports drinks.
-These drinks have a lot of sugar, which leads to unhealthy weight gain and tooth decay.
+These drinks have a lot of sugar.
+This leads to unhealthy weight gain and tooth decay.
 Water and low-fat or nonfat milk are best for your child.
 Limit juice to a small glass of 100% juice no more than once a day.

 Don’t serve soda.
 It’s healthiest not to let your child have soda.
 If you do allow soda, save it for very special occasions.

 Serve child-sized portions.
 Children don’t need as much food as adults.
 Serve your child portions that make sense for his or her age and size.
 Let your child stop eating when he or she is full.
 If the child is still hungry after a meal, offer more vegetables or fruit.
 It’s OK to place limits on how much your child eats.

 Encourage at least 30 to 60 minutes of active play per day.
 Moving around helps keep your child healthy.
 Take your child to the park, ride bikes, or play active games like tag or ball.

-Limit “screen time” to 1 to 2 hours each day.
+Limit “screen time” to 1 hour each day.
 This includes TV watching, computer use, and video games.

 Take your child to the dentist at least twice a year for teeth cleaning and a checkup.

 When riding a bike, your child should wear a helmet with the strap fastened.
 While roller-skating or using a scooter or skateboard, it’s safest to wear wrist guards, elbow pads, and knee pads, and a helmet.

 Teach your child his or her phone number, address, and parents’ names.
 These are important to know in an emergency.